 Half man, half ant… it’s MANT!
-It’s probably as hokey today as it was back then, but it’s still as endearing as it is entertaining as a concept; the power of the atom as a catalyst of giant insects.
-This is the big theatre event in a small Florida town, but there other things going on here.
-It’s 1962, and while portents of doom are building out in the seas between the US and Cuba, film producer Lawrence Woolsey (John Goodman) thinks it’s the perfect time to start up the hype machine for his latest horror picture.
-Clearly modelled on William Castle, producer of things like The Tingler and House on Haunted Hill, he’s all about the showmanship; the big sell of the big gimmicks.
+It’s probably as hokey today as it was back then, but the concept is still as endearing as it is entertaining; the power of the atom as a catalyst for the creation of monsters.
+In this particular case giant insects.
+This release is the big event in a small Florida town, but there other headlines on the horizon.
+The year is 1962 and while portents of doom are brewing in the waters between the US and Cuba, film producer Lawrence Woolsey (John Goodman) thinks it’s the perfect time to start up the hype machine for his latest horror picture.
+Clearly modelled on William Castle – producer of features like The Tingler and House on Haunted Hill – he’s all about the showmanship; the big sell of the big gimmicks.